-3.4 Normality Tests
+Normality Tests

-In order to test the three variables' normality distribution hypothesis, and given that our sample size N>30, we have chosen to perform Kolmogorov-Smirnov normality tests (at 5% significance level), whose results are shown in Table 3.
+To test the three variables normality distribution hypothesis, and given that our sample size N>30, we have chosen to perform Kolmogorov-Smirnov normality tests (at 5% significance level), whose results are shown in Table 3.

 The Sig. values for the variables Innovation and Performance satisfy Sig. > .05, therefore we should not reject the null hypothesis: these variables are normally distributed.
 On the other hand, Leadership has Sig. = .02 < .05 which means that we should accept the alternative hypothesis: it is not normally distributed.